-Divorce is usually an uncomfortable process filled with heated emotions.
-But if you find yourself in that position and you want it to go as smoothly as possible, I have one crucial piece of advice for you: Don’t bring your kids into the divorce case.
+Divorce often entails an uncomfortable process fraught with heated emotions.
+However, if you find yourself in this situation and desire a smoother experience, I offer you a crucial piece of advice: Avoid involving your children in the divorce case.

-A lot of parents use their kids in so many ways that are so wrong.
-They use their kids to communicate with the other parent because they don’t want to talk to the other parent.
-They’ll say, ‘Go tell your dad that he needs to pay for your soccer lessons,’ or they’ll say, ‘It’s time for mom to pay for your tuition that’s coming up.’
-So, the child ends up shouldering the burden of the divorce between the two parents.
+Unfortunately, many parents improperly utilize their children in various ways.
+They employ their children to communicate with the other parent, as they prefer not to engage directly.
+Phrases like, ‘Go and inform your dad that he needs to cover your soccer lessons,’ or, ‘It’s time for mom to pay for your upcoming tuition,’ are common.
+As a result, the child ends up shouldering the burden of the divorce between the two parents.

-That pitfall needs to be avoided.
-And there is actually a technological tool that can help you communicate with your ex.
+This pitfall must be evaded, and there is, in fact, a technological tool that can aid you in communicating with your ex.

-Regarding the children caught up in the divorce, their ages will dictate whether or not they can give their opinion of their circumstances to the judge.
-Naturally, older children can have more say in what the outcome of the proceedings should be.
-This is because a child has to be at least age 14 in order to testify in court.
+As for the children caught in the midst of the divorce, their ages will determine whether they can express their opinions to the judge.
+Naturally, older children have more influence on the proceedings’ outcome.
+This is because a child must be at least 14 years old to testify in court.

-If they’re younger and they have an opinion, what happens is an investigation can be ordered and an investigator can come and conduct an in-home interview.
-The investigator would write a report up documenting what the child said and that would be presented to the court.
-But at that age the child wouldn’t be able to testify before the judge.
+If they are younger and have an opinion, an investigation can be initiated, involving an in-home interview conducted by an investigator.
+The investigator will compile a report documenting the child’s statements, which will then be presented to the court.
+However, at that age, the child will not testify before the judge.

-And while I have been practicing law as a divorce attorney for many years, I learned volumes about the process and what it does to children just by going through my own difficult divorce.
+Having practiced law as a divorce attorney for many years, I gained profound insights into the process and its impact on children by experiencing my own difficult divorce.

-The key here is just to be as civil, calm and professional.
-Your children’s lives really are depending on that.
+The key here is to maintain civility, calmness, and professionalism.
+Your children’s lives truly depend on it.